Garrett Schifsky

-Garrett Schifsky (born April 8, 2003) is an American college ice hockey player for the University of Michigan of the National Collegiate Athletic Association (NCAA).
+Garrett Schifsky (born April 8, 2003) is an American college ice hockey forward for the Michigan Wolverines of the National Collegiate Athletic Association (NCAA).

 Early life

 Schifsky attended Andover High School in Andover, Minnesota where he played ice hockey for three years, and helped lead the Huskies to consecutive section 7AA hockey championships and state finalists appearances in 2020 and 2021.

 Playing career

 Junior

 Schifsky spent two seasons with the Waterloo Black Hawks.
 During the 2020–21 season, he recorded two goals in eight games.
 On November 17, 2022, he was named an assistant captain for the 2021–22 season.
 On December 29, 2022, he was selected to compete at the 2023 BioSteel All-American Game.
 In his first full season with the team, he led the team in scoring and recorded 28 goals and 18 assists in 60 regular season games, and three goals and one assist in six games during the Clark Cup.
 On March 3, 2023, he was named captain for the Black Hawks.
 During the 2022–23 season, he again led the team in scoring and recorded 28 goals and 24 assists in 57 regular season games.
 He ranked second in the USHL with plus–minus of +33.
 Following the season he was named to the All-USHL Third Team, and voted team MVP by his teammates.
 He finished his junior career with 58 goals and 42 assists in 125 games, becoming the 27th Black Hawks player to surpass 100 career points.